 Which has the best in First Class British Airways vs. Emirates vs. Etihad vs. Qatar?
 Etihad has a better suite, seat, bed, entertainment, and food.
 Emirates has a better shower, onboard lounge, amenity kit, and alcohol.
 Qatar and British Airways both have great seats but simply do match up to the Etihad and Emirates suites.
 So I choose Etihad as the winner offering the best First Class suite.
 Etihad wins by a small margin, so your final choice depends on what matters to you onboard.

-All 3 carriers feature in my top 10 Best Business Class airlines for long-haul travel and my best Middle Eastern carrier; Etihad vs. Emirates vs. Qatar.
-I have also compared British Airways Club World vs. Virgin Atlantic Upper Class and the best First Class suite in the sky: Emirates vs. Etihad.
+All 3 carriers feature in our top 10 Best Business Class airlines for long-haul travel and best Middle Eastern carrier; Etihad vs. Emirates vs. Qatar.